1711821-sketch/PTW/replit.md

 - **Time Tracking**: Contractors register daily hours on work permits; admins have a comprehensive reporting page (`time_overblik.php`) with filtering, statistics, and charts.
 - **SJA Version History**: Automatic versioning for SJA edits, historical snapshots with metadata, version viewing, and side-by-side comparison.
 - **Work Order Image Upload**: Secure image upload system for entrepreneurs to add completion documentation, viewable by all roles.
+- **Email Notifications**: Automated email alerts to administrators when new users register for system access.

 ## External Dependencies